New ULWR Courses!

 And now for something completely different!
 Our Writing 200 and 201 courses are among the most popular Sweetland courses with topics that include photo essay, podcasting, technical writing, and rhetorical analysis of social media platforms, infographics, blogging.

-Writing 200.002 - The Rhetoric of Infographics In this course, we will examine how a range of infographics tell visual stories from a rhetorical perspective.
+A well-designed infographic can capture a reader’s attention and effectively convey its message by conveying complex information using good design and rhetorical choices.
+As the popularity of infographics grows, so does the need to critically analyze how data is being visualized and what kinds of rhetorical strategies are being used.
+In this course, we will examine how a range of infographics tell visual stories from a rhetorical perspective.
 You will learn how to break down complex information, thoughtfully combine different modes (texts, numbers, images) with informational honesty, consider elements of good design and rhetorical persuasion, and use relevant technological tools.
 You will also have several opportunities to apply this knowledge to your own infographic compositions.

 For International and Multilingual Students